-Advanced Building Performance Evaluation (MSc) Part-time
+Advanced Building Performance Evaluation (MSc)

 This programme aims to give students a solid foundation in the evaluation of the operational performance of buildings for energy and environmental aspects.